WeeverApps/iota/README.md

 The `properties` object is intended to be a catch-all for more complex objects being described with variables.
 For example, a real estate property being described as an object in a feed would contain specific properties such as `listPrice`, `rooms`, `acreage`, etc. These can be left *schemaless* if the intention is for a developer to handle any property that is given; however, if you wish to specify a schema in order to enforce consistency, see the Custom Type Schema specifications below.

+### Other Notes
+Any property prefixed with underscore `_` should be ignored by IoTA parsers, and considered a "comment", or developer documentation.
+JSON does not allow for inline comments, so this is our compromise.

+Any property prefixed with a double underscore `__` should also be ignored, and should be reserved for content generated automatically by a feed provider for internal purposes.
+For example, a timestamp, server signature, etc. An example of this usage would be:

+    {
+        "__timestamp":      "2014-11-13T14:19:09-05:00",
+        "__server":         "iota-feed-001",
+        "name":             "Test",
+        "tags":             ["testing", "comments"],
+        "properties":       {
+            "test":     true,
+            "_test":    "If true, this is a test, if false this is real."
+        }
+    }

 ### Valid Types